center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

    :alt: Screenshot of a complex part of an attack flow.
    :align: center

    An example of part of an attack flow.
-Only one action must occur all three states must be present for the end action to be successful.
+Only one action must occur for the subsequent state and action to be successful.

 .. figure:: _static/example2.png
    :alt: Screenshot of a complex part of an attack flow.